top of page

 This grants a way of describing "free will" that is coherent and non-mystical.

-The Normative Will of sentient beings is the difference in volition and ability to resist instinct, the ability to act rationally or irrationally relative to rational standards and relative to one's own interests, and the ability to contradict naturally selected preferences.
+The Normative Will of sentient beings is the difference in volition and capacity to resist instinct, the capacity to act rationally or irrationally relative to rational standards and relative to one's own interests, and the capacity to contradict naturally selected preferences.

 Definition: